nzangi/banking-account-rest-api/README.md

 1. Clone the repository $ git clone https://github.com/nzangi/banking-account-rest-api.git
 2. Import the project inside Intellij IDEA
     -Open Intellij IDEA > choose where project was clone to
-3. Make sure you are in the banking-application. <br>
+3. Make sure you are in the banking-application directory. <br>

 #### To Run the application you need to install maven and run the given command below: